 • Discounted Cost: equivalent to lineItem/NetUnblendedCost

-• Real Cost: same as Discounted Amortized Cost but filtered to "usage" line item types (see lineItem/LineItemType).
+• Real Cost: same as Discounted Amortized Cost but filtered to usage line item types (see lineItem/LineItemType).

 • On-Demand Cost: pricing/publicOnDemandCost for any line item that matches the Real Cost filter (usage types, excluding Support).
 For all other cases, or if the pricing/publicOnDemandCost is NULL or 0, then lineItem/UnblendedCost.